-- West Point (46°09'N, 82°38'W) is the west end of John Island.
+173 West Point $(46^{\circ}09^{\circ}N, 82^{\circ}38^{\circ}W)$ is the west end of John Island.
 Gowan Island, 93 feet (28 m) high with a few trees, lies SW of West Point.
-These features are separated by a passage suitable only for small boats. - 175 LeSueur Island, 0.4 mile west of Gowan Island and a little lower in height, has bare western slopes. - 176 Dewdney Island, south of Gowan Island, is long and narrow.
-There is a bare summit 70 feet(21 m) high near the west end of the island and cliffs on its south side. - An islet and a cluster of dry rocks lie 0.1 mile west of Dewdney Island.
+These features are separated by a passage suitable only for small boats.

+174 LeSueur Island, 0.4 mile west of Gowan Island and a little lower in height, has bare western slopes.

+175 Dewdney Island, south of Gowan Island, is long and narrow.
+There is a bare summit 70 feet(21 m) high near the west end of the island and cliffs on its south side.

+176 An islet and a cluster of dry rocks lie 0.1 mile west of Dewdney Island.
 The southernmost and highest of these is 22 feet (6.7 m) high.
-This cluster is separated from Dewdney Island by a narrow channel 8 feet (2.4 m) deep, and from LeSueur Island, to the north, by a channel 7 feet (2.1 m) deep. - Island, is an excellent sheltered anchorage.
+This cluster is separated from Dewdney Island by a narrow channel 8 feet (2.4 m) deep, and from LeSueur Island, to the north, by a channel 7 feet (2.1 m) deep.

+John Harbour, on the NE side of Dewdney Island, is an excellent sheltered anchorage.
 It is approached between LeSueur and Gowan Islands.
-The narrowest part of the entrance is between the south tip of Gowan Island and Dewdney Island; a depth of 18 feet (5.5 m) can be found by favouring the Dewdney Island side. - The small cove on the north side of Dewdney Island has two islands and a cluster of rocks across its entrance.
-Anchorage can be found north of the cove in depths of 24 feet (7.3 m), mud bottom. - 180 A rock 0.5 mile ESE of Gowan Island, in the middle of John Harbour, has a depth of 1 foot(0.3 m).
-To pass north of this rock, keep closer to the small green point on the shore of John Island. - Harbour Island, 0.1 mile east of Dewdney Island, is 3 feet (0.9 m) high and has several trees.
+The narrowest part of the entrance is between the south tip of Gowan Island and Dewdney Island; a depth of 18 feet (5.5 m) can be found by favouring the Dewdney Island side.

+178 The small cove on the north side of Dewdney Island has two islands and a cluster of rocks across its entrance.
+Anchorage can be found north of the cove in depths of 24 feet (7.3 m), mud bottom.

+179 A rock 0.5 mile ESE of Gowan Island, in the middle of John Harbour, has a depth of 1 foot(0.3 m).
+To pass north of this rock, keep closer to the small green point on the shore of John Island.

+180 Harbour Island, 0.1 mile east of Dewdney Island, is 3 feet (0.9 m) high and has several trees.
 The SE entrance to John Harbour, suitable only for small craft, leads east and north of Harbour Island.
 When using this entrance, keep closer to Dewdney Island to avoid a shoal spit south of Sandy Point.